Gimsøystraumen Bridge

 The Gimsøystraumen Bridge (Gimsøystraumen bru / Gimsøybrua) is a cantilever road bridge that crosses the Gimsøystraumen strait between the islands of Austvågøya and Gimsøya in Vågan Municipality in Nordland county, Norway.

 The concrete bridge is 839 m long, the main span is 148 m, and the maximum clearance to the sea is 30 m.
 The bridge has 9 spans.
 Gimsøystraumen Bridge was opened in 1980.
-It is one of many bridges that connect the islands of Lofoten to each other as part of the European route E10 highway (also known as Lofast).
+It is one of many bridges that connect the islands of Lofoten to each other as part of the European route E10 highway.